 Writing the perfect job proposal

 After you’ve completed all of the previous steps, it’s now finally time to send your first offer.
 The cover letter may be the thing that makes or breaks you, so be sure to spend some extra time here.
 Avoid getting into patterns and sending the same proposal over and over again.
-Furthermore, the last thing you’d want is to sound boring to your client.
+Furthermore, the last thing you’d want is to sound boring or pretentious to your client.
 Spice it up, make a few jokes here and there, or do something else to stand out.
+Certain freelancers even go as far as shooting a promo video specifically for the job they’re applying to, and although I never personally tried this move, it does seem rather interesting.
 If you send the same boring offer each and every time, don’t be surprised with the negative outcome.
 A little effort goes a long way.

 Negotiating the best deal